Corps of Invalids (Great Britain): Role and organisation

 The officers received their half-pay from the main army funds but the other ranks were paid by the hospital.
 The men of the corps were paid the equivalent of the out-pension, which was much below the rate of pay in the regular army.
 As a result a battalion of men cost the exchequer £2,295 per year rather than in excess of £12,000 that it cost for a regular line battalion.
 Due to the difference in pay men often preferred to re-enlist with line regiments if fit enough rather than serve with the invalids.

 Star Castle was home to an Invalids garrison on the Isles of Scilly.

 Men were often kept in the corps for a long time.
 Periods of duty in excess of 15 years were not uncommon and the majority of men served at least 6 years in the corps.
 As an example, the modal age of men in Scottish units was 61.
 The men were often posted to garrisons near to their home towns or were allowed to settle their families nearby.
 The Scottish and Irish garrisons were generally composed of Scottish and Irish invalids.

-Owing to their disability and age many members of the corps spent as much time on the sick roll as they did on duty, one exception was the garrison on the Isles of Scilly which benefited from a warmer climate.
+Due to their disabilities and advanced age, many members of the corps spent as much time on the sick roll as they did on duty (an exception being the garrison on the Isles of Scilly, which benefited from a warmer climate).
 Invalids were meant to be discharged when they became too old or infirm to carry out light duties.
 In addition their mental state and the impact of their service upon any dependents was considered.
 Until 1703 the officers of the corps had to seek permission from the Chelsea Hospital before discharging a man due to ill health.
 The vast majority (more than 99%) of those discharged became eligible to receive an out-pension.
 Before becoming eligible to receive this the discharged man was subject to a medical examination, in the intervening period the hospital paid for their travel and lodgings.
 Men that were discharged back to the hospital sometimes found that no lodgings were available for them there, the billets having been occupied by men of the Foot Guards, and were forced to bivouac in nearby fields.